“Are you ready?” John asked.

-I turned away from the sight to face John.
-He watched me from the shadows on his side of the carriage.
+I turned away from the sight and faced John.
+He watched me from the shadows of his side of the carriage.
 They were too dark to catch his expression, but I could feel the intensity of his focus.
 Was he plagued by similar thoughts?
 I’d shown him the crude drawing from The Londoner.
 He was of the opinion that it was an opening volley.
 That our blackmailers did plan to use his relationship with Henry against us, and here was the proof.
-I believed the same, at first.
-But now I wondered if it could truly be so simple.
+I believed the same, at first, but now I wondered if it could truly be so simple.

 John had lied before.
 John kept secrets still.
 How could we be sure that our enemy hadn’t uncovered one of them, and while we were distracted by the threat of them outing an illegal relationship, they worked toward their true goal in the background?

 John shifted out of the shadows.
 His expression was guileless.
 On any other man it might have looked like an open, maybe even inquisitive countenance, but John’s natural inclination for subterfuge made me question the innocence he had coaxed his features into.
 “Do you remember what to say if you receive another note?” he asked.

 “I’ve never seen such a crush,” I answered.
 I was to speak the words to John or McNaught within minutes of receiving one if possible.
 I hoped with all my heart that I wouldn’t have to.